 Benefits of Andon

-The visual management system that is Andon brings many benefits to the industry.
+The visual management system that is Andon brings many measurable benefits to the industry.
 Here are a few :

-- Significant time savings: the visual display of problems provides a better understanding of the situation by reducing the waste involved in finding information or breakdowns involved in the shutdown of the production line.
+- Significant time savings: the visual display of problems provides a better understanding of the situation by reducing and minimizing the waste involved in finding information or breakdowns involved in the shutdown of the production line.

-- Information collection: in order to develop effective management systems, information about the functioning of the production chain must go from the lowest levels of the organization’s hierarchy to decision-making positions.
+- Information collection: in order to develop and sustain effective management systems, information about the functioning of the production chain must go from the lowest levels of the organization’s hierarchy to decision-making positions.
 In this way, they will have better visibility and understanding of the functioning of the production chain.

 Continuous improvement and operational excellence

 Operational excellence brings together all the procedures for continuous improvement.
 That is lean management.
 What is lean?
 It is the theory Of Constraints (TOC), agile methods and personal development.
 In fact, it aims to improve the well-being of the different actors in the plant and the working conditions. in order to achieve high-level performance.

 Andon is at the heart of Kaizen continuous improvement approach because it opens the door to various continuous improvement approaches that aim to optimize the plant’s performance at all levels.